nextgis/docs_ngweb/source/intro.rst

 Introduction
 ============

-This document is a user manual for a **NextGIS Web** version |version| web gis.
+This document is a user manual for a **NextGIS Web** version 3.0 Web GIS.
 The manual covers general information about the software installation, configuration and usage, description of administrator interface, and an overview of basic user and administrator tasks.